Southern Cascades | Mount Rainier Area

 The good news is that Goodman Hill isn’t quite as impossible to access as it first seems.
 The fire lookout is located in an area of the Joint Base Lewis-McChord (JBLM) that is periodically open for recreation.
 Gaining access to the lookout requires good timing and jumping through a few hoops to get a recreational access permit.

-Once you have your recreational permit and have verified TA4 is open, you’re good to go!
+Once you have a recreational permit and have verified TA4 is open, you’re good to go!
 You’ll want to follow Range Control rules, outlined in their brochure, and be sure to call their automated number to leave details on where, when, and for how long you’re visiting.

 It really helps to study maps and orient yourself before visiting Goodman Hill.
-Roads on the base aren’t well marked and Google Maps will send you on a wild goose chase on roads you either can’t access or can’t drive through.
+Roads on the base aren’t well marked and Google Maps will send you on a wild goose chase on roads you can’t access or drive through.

 I would NOT recommend visiting this lookout without all the required permits.
 Trespassing on a military base is a very bad idea.

 Most mapping software will send you on a wild goose chase all over restricted roads, so I highlighted my driving route from the East Gate Road below.